How common are dissenting and concurring opinions on the Houston Courts of Appeals?

 The First Court has one member who is not a Republican, Jim Sharp, who is facing re-election this year, with three Republican primary contenders vying for the privilege of taking on the lone Democratic incumbent in November: Dan Linebaugh (R), Chad Bridges (R), and Russell Lloyd (R).
 Sharp authored six dissents, and two other separate opinions, for a total of eight, thus taking second place behind Keyes, followed by Justice Harvey Brown with a total of six.
 At the other end of the spectrum, Justice Laura Higley did not pen any dissents or concurrences at all, and Justices Jane Bland and Chief Sherry Radack only did so one time each over the course of the fiscal year.

 The Fourteenth Court of Appeals continues to utilize the services of a retired justice: Hon.
 Margaret Mirabal, who authored 21 opinions on the merits, one concurrence, and two dissents, for a total of 40 opinions.
 The First Court, by contrast, had no opinions written by a former justice in FY 2012-13; nor any by a district judge sitting on a case by assignment for that matter.

-The annual opinion output for individual members of two appellate bodies ranges between 110 and 170, with lower totals for those who did not served on the court for the entire fiscal year (Justices Seymore and Donovan).
+The annual opinion output for individual members of two appellate bodies ranges between 110 and 170, with lower totals for those who did not serve on the court for the entire fiscal year (Justices Seymore and Donovan).
 The total annual output per court is approximately 1200 each.

 The official statistics break it down into published and unpublished opinions, but that distinction is not particularly meaningful because all opinions are "published" on the court's website, and even so-called "unpublished" opinions are routinely cited in trial and appellate briefs, even if they do not constitute binding authority.
 That said, they are cited less often compared to "published" opinions because of their lesser status.